Macedonia (Greece): Economy and transport

-The Gross Domestic Product of Macedonia peaked at €41.99 billion ($ billion) in nominal value and €46.87 billion ($ billion) in purchasing power parity just before the Great Recession in 2008; it has since then contracted to its lowest point in 2015, during the Greek government-debt crisis, to €30.85 billion ($ billion) and €38.17 billion ($ billion); a decrease of 26.5%.
+The gross domestic product of Macedonia peaked at €41.99 billion ($ billion) in nominal value and €46.87 billion ($ billion) in purchasing power parity just before the Great Recession in 2008; it has since then contracted to its lowest point in 2015, during the Greek government-debt crisis, to €30.85 billion ($ billion) and €38.17 billion ($ billion); a decrease of 26.5%.
 Greece exited its recession, which began in 2009, in 2016 but data from that year onward is not available for the whole of Macedonia; Central Macedonia grew by 0.57% in real terms that year to €23.85 billion ($ billion), while Western Macedonia contracted by 10.6% to €3.85 billion ($ billion).
-Almost half of the economy, 49%, is centred in the Thessaloniki regional unit, which remained in a recession in 2015, declining by 0.4%.
+Almost half of the economy, 49%, is centred in the Thessaloniki regional unit.

 The recession had an impact on the per capita income of the region, especially when compared with the European Union average.
 Western Macedonia, the region with the highest per capita income, saw it drop from 83% the EU average in 2008 to 59% in 2016.
 The per capita income of Macedonia in 2015 was €12,900 in nominal and €15,900 in purchasing power terms.
 The Macedonian economy is primarily service-based, with services contributing €16.46 billion (60.4%) of the region's gross value added in 2015.
 The industrial and agricultural sectors contributed €9.06 billion (33.3%) and €1.72 billion (6.3%) respectively.
 The regional labour force was similarly mostly employed in services (60.4%), with industry and agriculture making up 25.6% and 14.0% of the labour force.

 Macedonia is home to Greece's richest farmland, and the region accounts for 9859 sqkm of the country's agricultural area (30% of total).
 Macedonia's agricultural production has historically been dominated by tobacco, with the cash crop being grown in large quantities due to its value.
 Central and Western Macedonia still produce 41% of Greece's total tobacco, but it only represents 1.4% of these regions' agricultural production value.
 Nowadays the regional agricultural economy is centered around cereal, fruit, and industrial crops.
 Overall Central and Western Macedonia account for 25% of the value of Greek agricultural produce (including 41% of fruit and 43% cereal).
 A brand identity for products made in Macedonia, called "Macedonia the GReat", was launched in 2019 by the Greek government.